-Students must successfully complete courses through trimester 7 with a C or higher and have a CGPA of
+Students must successfully complete courses through the end of trimester 7 with a passing grade and have a CGPA of 2.25

-(2.0 for students matriculating prior to Fall 2017) or higher prior to taking Part PT of the NBCE.
-The exam must be taken within six months of the student's graduation date.
+(2.0 for students matriculating prior to Fall 2017) or higher prior to taking NBCE's Physiotherapy examination.
+The exam cannot be taken more than six months prior to the student's expected graduation date.